Mankind or Alive! It’s Alive!

 In the scriptural timeline the entire animal kingdom, human beings included, appear on the scene on the sixth day.
 It’s a day purposefully isolated from the others as the climactic highlight of God’s activities and shouldn’t be confused with Adam Gibson’s dilemma with Replacement Technologies.
 And while answers remain at a premium, the arrival of human beings isn’t recorded with the same haste as the other events.
 In fact, it gets recounted multiple times.
 After instructing earth to produce animal life, God flushes the caffeine from his system and gives a steady-handed summary of what he’s about to do.
 The entirety of verse 26 is God thinking out loud.
 As usual, he skips the opportunity to give a Walter White chemistry lesson and simply states what the end product will be.
 It’s the first time mankind is mentioned in Scripture and there’s nothing casual about it.
 God isn’t wearing his relax-fit jeans.
 The text describes him giving deliberate and specific thought to what he’s about to make and why.

-In what sounds like a sexist declaration God says he’s going to “make Man.”
+In what sounds like a sexist declaration God says he’s going to “make man.”
 But wait.
 There’s no need for a Marcy Rhoades women’s rights speech.
 In this case, the word Man actually indicates mankind.
-You don’t have to be Clint Barton to see the M is capitalized.
+Some Hebrew translations capitalized the M for emphasis.
 Both sexes are included.
 God also says he’s going to make them in his “image,” a unique ingredient that isn’t offered to anything else mentioned in the creative process.
 This either makes God an extremely generous Charlie Lang or a totally narcissistic Derek Zoolander.
-But just when you’re thinking God has 3% body fat and 1% brain activity, he proves that he knows there’s more to life than just being really, really ridiculously good looking by giving his final creation purpose: “They shall rule over … the whole earth.”
+But just when you’re thinking God has 3% body fat and 1% brain activity, he proves that he knows there’s more to life than just being really, really ridiculously good looking by giving his final creation purpose: “let them rule over … all the earth.”
 Apparently, there will be more work to do once he’s finished—he just won’t be the one doing it.
 News flash: God is a delegator.
 The company has just been built and already he’s giving humanity a management position.
 Mankind’s rule will include authorization over land, animals, birds, fish, insects—the works.
 Humans don’t even exist yet.
 There’s no vetting process.
 God hasn’t reviewed a single productivity chart.
 For all he knows humanity is a young Carter Duryea.
 He’s going into it blind with complete trust in the potential of who shows up for work.
 Talk about confidence.

 Having stated his plans, God immediately gets to it.
 The very next verse confirms his activity in making mankind “in His image … male and female” (v.
 27).
 The text reiterates the importance of the task by emphasizing God’s personal involvement, but it’s vague on the particulars.
 More detail emerges in Genesis 2:7, where the text is more straightforward.
 It says God formed mankind like a potter making a clay mold.
 Is it bad the only potter image that comes to mind is Molly Jensen?
 I don’t think the scene in Genesis 2 had that kind of sex appeal, but feel free to cue up “Unchained Melody” anyway.